rustenburgJ/IASC-2P02/blog.md

 ### Article Analysis, A Parallel Structure of UNIX and Race

 Unix and race are separate entities which McPherson looks at through a lenticular lens.
-She sees a parallel structure that can be used to explain why the digital humanities are so white.
+She uses a parallel structure to explain why the digital humanities are so white.

 #### Pre UNIX